piemonte/PBJVision/README.md

 ## Contributing

 See the [CONTRIBUTING](https://github.com/piemonte/PBJVision/blob/master/CONTRIBUTING.md) file for information on how to collaborate and help out.
-The [github issues page](https://github.com/piemonte/PBJVision/issues) is a great place to start a discussion and also allows others to benefit and chime-in too.
+The [github issues page](https://github.com/piemonte/PBJVision/issues) is a the place to file a bug, [Stack Overflow](http://stackoverflow.com/questions/tagged/pbjvision) is a great place to start a discussion and also allows others to benefit and chime-in too.

 ## License